SPAAM-community/AncientMetagenomeDir/assets/documentation/dates/README.md

 ## radiocarbon_lab_sample_id

 - Alphanumeric identifier from the radiocarbon dating lab that corresponds to the sample sent for radiocarbon dating.
+Each sample has a unique identifier assigned by the radiocarbon laboratory.
+E.g. 29816, 1304, 61584.
 - `-99999`: when no sample identifier from the radiocarbon lab has been reported.
 - set `DNE` if not a radiocarbon date